open-policy-agent/opa/docs/content/kubernetes-tutorial.md

 ---

 This tutorial shows how to deploy OPA as an admission controller from scratch.
+It covers the OPA-kubernetes version that uses kube-mgmt.
+The [OPA Gatekeeper version](https://github.com/open-policy-agent/gatekeeper) has its own docs.
 For the purpose of the tutorial we will deploy two policies that ensure:

 - Ingress hostnames must be whitelisted on the Namespace containing the Ingress.